dcos/adminrouter/README.md

 token used by Admin Router itself.

 ### Mocker
 Mocker takes care of simulating DC/OS HTTP endpoints that Admin Router uses.
-It's basically just a thin management layer on top of multiple python-based HTTP servers, each one of them mocking out particular component/upstream of DC/OS.
+It's just a thin management layer on top of multiple python-based HTTP servers, each one of them mocking out particular component/upstream of DC/OS.

-It exposes the `.send_command()` method that allows to reconfigure endpoints the way the tests need it.
-It basically calls a getattr on the endpoint instance in order to execute given function and pass it attributes as specified by the `.send_command()` call arguments.
+It exposes the `.send_command()` method that allows reconfiguring endpoints the way the tests need it.
+It calls a getattr on the endpoint instance to execute given function and pass it attributes as specified by the `.send_command()` call arguments.
 Please see the function signature in the file `test-harness/modules/mocker/common.py` for details.